ponylang/rfcs/text/0000-stdlib-term-mouse-input-plus.md

 1. ✅ Should the mouse coordinates use `U32` to match the coordinate types used by `ANSI.cursor()` method?
      * I was surprised to see `U32` used for text cursor coordinates as the terminal codes barely support 16-bit coordinate values.
      * Nonetheless, I think the answer here is YES to avoid unnecessary conversions across methods for text coordinates.
-2. ❓ Should on/off method pairs instead be defined as a single method with a boolean parameter?
+2. ✅ Should on/off method pairs instead be defined as a single method with a boolean parameter?
 E.g. `cursor_visibility(show: Bool)` instead of `cursor_hide()/cursor_show()`
-     * I prefer the verbs of the two methods,
-     * Still, having a single method with a boolean parameter is OK as long as it doesn't reduce the clarity of the method, especially since in `ANSI` the methods return escape codes.
+     * Keep the separate methods.
-3. ❓ Should separate screen buffer switching functions instead be defined as a single method with a type union parameter?
+3. ✅ Should separate screen buffer switching functions instead be defined as a single method with a type union parameter?
 E.g. `switch_to_screen(screen: AlternateScreen | NormalScreen)`
-     * I don't recommend this.
-     * Two clearly named methods achieve the same goal and avoid polluting the class name-space without any improvement in readability.
+     * Keep the separate methods

 ## References